watermelontools/watermelon-vscode/README.md

 - The most relevant PR for that line
 - The latest commit message for that line
-- The level of churn for the file that you're currently in
+- The amount of changes for the file that you're currently in, usually called churn

 If you want to do a deeper research about the code context history, simply click one of the links in the context box.